ffrige/NeuralNetwork/README.md

 *getError*(): returns the current error value ej for this layer

-*updateWeightsStep*(batch_size): increases the stored gradients for weights and biases according to the current error.
+*updateGradients*(batch_size): increases the stored gradients for weights and biases according to the current error.
 This operation is normally executed once for each example in the batch.

-*resetWeightsStep*(): resets all internal stored attributes (weightGrad/biasGrad, weightCache/biasCache, numWeightGrad/numBiasGrad).
+*resetGradients*(): resets all internal stored attributes (weightGrad/biasGrad, numWeightGrad/numBiasGrad).
 This operation is normally executed at the beginning of each batch iteration.

 *getGradients*(): returns the currently stored gradients